 The Sisters, Oblates, staff, and friends of the Monastery of St. Gertrude (Cottonwood, Idaho—Roman Catholic)

 The Sisters, Oblates, staff, and friends of the Convent of St. Mary (Sewanee, Tennessee—Episcopal)

 Those who teach and work toward restorative justice, non-violence, and reconciliation

 And those who have died.
 May their lives be for blessing.
-May they rest in peace and rise in glory and may God comfort those who mourn:
+May friends and angels lead them into the Light; and may God comfort those who mourn: